 From the group's Group Page

-The Group Owner name is displayed under the group's name
+The Group Owner name is displayed under the top navigation menu

-There are a couple of ways to access a group's Group Page.
-The easiest way, and the one accessible to all roles is through My Groups.
+There are a couple of ways to access a group's Group Page

 ii.
 Group Owner Permissions